choria-io/website/docs/content/playbooks/node_sets/_index.md

 )
 ```

-You can also make it explicit that this is a *mcollective* type discovery:
+You can also make it explicit that this is an *mcollective* type discovery:

 ```puppet
 $nodes = choria::discover("mcollective",